Lesson Plan: Stock Market Economics

 - understand that issuing and trading stocks and bonds are regulated through the stock market,

-- understand different roles of the primary (issuance) and secondary (exchange) stock markets,
+- understand the difference between the primary and secondary markets,

 - understand the functions of the stock market in a country’s economy.